smu-cs-3353/22s-pa01-sussybaka/README.md

 cmake --build cmake-build-debug
 ```

 Once finished with this process, the cmake-build-debug folder should have the executable in it.
 Before you run the executable, make sure that you copy the input and output folders into the cmake-build-debug directory.
 Add whatever files you'd like into these folders, and you can run them from the command line as described below.
+Note that the given input folder has two sample inputs, and the Algorithm Analysis folder has a couple more

 ## Project Execution